robwillup/mithrandir/docs/SRE/SRE_InterviewPreparation.md

 * Any fixed time alloted for professional training?
 Open-source contributions?
 Conferences?
 * Do SRE devs run PoCs of new technologies or products?
 * Are there internal brown bags?

+## After the Interview

+These were questions they asked me that I felt I didn't do well:

+* If a web application lives in a Kubernetes cluster, and that application is accessed via a browser, what happens?
+What is the process?
+What is the path a request goes through?
+* If you're supporting a customer and the developers helping you ask for a data dump from the application having issues, would you get that for them?
+If they said that was the only thing that could help them solve the issue?